CASS is Known for Our Reliability

 - Provided 6,300 hours of money management to clients who were unable to handle their own finances or who were at-risk of financial exploitation.

-- Took older adults on more than 39,000 trips for shopping, recreational outings and community events and transported older adults for more than 1,000 medical appointments.
+- Took older adults on more than 39,000 trips for shopping, recreational outings and community events and transported older adults to more than 1,000 medical appointments.

 - Provided 6,018 hours of assistance to seniors at six senior housing complexes, using the expertise of our licensed social workers.